Reza-saeedi/Penetration-Testing-Tools/README.md

  A list of awesome penetration testing tools

  ## Android Tools

+ - [appmon](https://github.com/dpnishant/appmon) – AppMon is an automated framework for monitoring and tampering system API calls of native macOS, iOS and android apps.
+It is based on Frida.

+ ## Android Tools

  - [QARK](https://github.com/linkedin/qark) – Tool to look for several security related Android application vulnerabilities